Cofounder vs Polsia

 Cofounder

-Agent-built previews, managed project setup, domains, hosting, GitHub, Supabase, Vercel, and graduation support.
+Agent-built previews, managed setup, domains, hosting, GitHub, Supabase, and Vercel.

 Polsia